ryanthomas92/stacks/README.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 There are a handful of common ways we want to organize data.
 Sometimes we want data to be easily accessible no matter what index or key it lives at (array or object/hash/dictionary).
 Sometimes we want data to be organized in such a way that it is easy for the computer to store it without making a lot of space available ahead of time (linked list).
-In the case of stacks, we want to maximize the efficiency of adding an element to the "top" and returning an element from the top.
+In the case of stacks, we want to maximize the efficiency of adding an element to the one end and returning an element from that same end.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Describe a stack by its methods and first in, first out (FIFO) behavior.
+- Describe a stack by its methods and last in, first out (LIFO) behavior.
 - Build stack methods using linked list methods.

 ### Where should we be now?